Ygshvr/to-do/README.md

 # to-do
-APIs server for a simple to-do app.
+API server for a simple to-do app.